writethedocs/www/docs/blog/introducing-weps.rst

 All organizations have power structures, some are just not documented. [#]_
-Instead of trying to reinvent the wheel, we've once again taken an idea from the open-source ecosystem:
+Instead of trying to reinvent the wheel, we've once again taken an idea from the open source ecosystem:
 Write the Docs Enhancement Proposals, or WEPs.